Access to sanitary pad key to females’ retention in school - ActionAid | Ghana News Agency

-Jirapa, (UW/R), May 29, GNA – Madam Abiba Nibaradun, the Upper West Regional Programme Manager of ActionAid Ghana (AAG), has indicated that access to sanitary pad by school girls was key in ensuring equity in access to quality education between females and their male counterparts.
+Jirapa, (UW/R), 03 June, GNA – Madam Abiba Nibaradun, the Upper West Regional Programme Manager of ActionAid Ghana (AAG), has indicated that access to sanitary pads by school girls is key in ensuring equity in access to good quality education between females and their male counterparts.

 She said this was because difficulty in accessing sanitary pads by some girls, particularly at the basic level adversely affected their effective participation in teaching and learning as they missed out of school during their menstrual periods.